khadaige/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Description of the variables in the tiny_data.txt file X_test, y_test, x_train, y_trainm,  subject_train and subject_test, features,  activity_labels contain the data from the downloaded files.
+Description of the variables
+x_test, y_test,  subject_train,  subject_test, features,  activity_labels contain the data from the downloaded files.

-We will use Activity, Subject and Features as part of descriptive variable names for data in data frame.

-Also,
+Here is the activity number and type of activity we have in the data V1                 V2
+ 1            WALKING
+ 2   WALKING_UPSTAIRS
+ 3 WALKING_DOWNSTAIRS
+ 4             SITTING
+ 5            STANDING
+ 6             LAYING
+dataTrain, dataTest, data_test_train for  Merging the data t tables test and training

+mean_and_std  for defining  mean and standard deviation:

+dataCombineActivity  for merging the data by activity name

-1.	prefix t is replaced by time
-2. Acc is replaced by Accelerometer
-3. Gyro is replaced by Gyroscope
-4.	prefix f is replaced by frequency
+1. prefix t is replaced by time 2.
+Acc is replaced by Accelerometer 3. prefix f is replaced by frequency 4.
+BodyBody replaced by Body
-5. Mag is replaced by Magnitude
-6. BodyBody is replaced by Body